Skip to main contentSkip to footer

 Pre-drilling weed control (see panel above) is important, particularly where grass-weeds are problematic, but in-crop control is necessary to protect quality and ease of harvest.

-Mr Anderson says 0.3 L/ha Liberator (flufenacet + diflufenican), plus additional DFF in more challenging situations, applied pre-emergence, controls grass and broad-leaved weeds.
+Mr Anderson says 0.3 L/ha Liberator (flufenacet + diflufenican), plus additional diflufenican in more challenging situations, applied pre-emergence, controls grass and broad-leaved weeds.

-In fields with specific issues like fumitory and/ or groundsel, he suggests pendimethalin + picolinafen, plus diflufenican.
-Florasulam + halauxifen- ethyl, or florasulam + fluroxypyr, at mid- to late-tillering will tidy-up remaining broad-leaved weeds, while for wild oats, he recommends applying pinoxaden once oats have germinated.
+In fields with specific issues like fumitory and/or groundsel, he suggests a mixture of containing pendimethalin + picolinafen, plus diflufenican.
+At mid- to late-tillering, a an application of florasulam + halauxifen- ethyl or florasulam + fluroxypyr, will tidy-up remaining broad-leaved weeds, while for wild oats, he recommends applying pinoxaden once oats have germinated.

 “If the mix is getting too complex, split it out to avoid unnecessarily stressing the crop.”